I Love You So F***ing Much

 I Love You So F***ing Much is the fourth studio album by English indie rock band Glass Animals, released on 19 July 2024 through Polydor Records.
 It was preceded by two singles; "Creatures in Heaven", released on 3 April 2024, and "A Tear in Space (Airlock)", released on 7 June 2024.
-The album received generally favourable reviews from critics.
+Much like Glass Animals' previous albums, this one follows a theme.
+In this case, the complex and emotional ramifications of love.
+The album received mixed reviews from critics.

 Background

 The album was partly inspired by the success of "Heat Waves" in 2020, with frontman Dave Bayley saying that "sometimes you aren't able to change as quickly on a personal level".
 He explained that success can leave one feeling like a "spectator" with accompanying expectations to act a certain way, which "confused [him] to the point of not knowing who [he] was or if anything was real".
 The title is about the power and mystery of human connection in a universe that "may make us feel overwhelmingly small".
 Bayley also explained that the lead single "Creatures in Heaven" is about "a moment in time [...] having the capacity to be enormously formative and life-changing".